 The first is that demand for the higher-yielding Aussie itself is being sustained by this search for higher yields.
 And the second is that Australian bonds have been in great demand recently.
 In fact, a Bloomberg report from earlier, um, reported that:

 “Australia’s government sold A$11 billion ($8.5 billion) of 11-year debt notes in its biggest-ever bond transaction, as investors hungry for higher yields set aside concerns stubborn budget deficits will cost the nation its AAA credit rating.”

-Admittedly, there is no breakdown yet on how much foreign investors bought.
+Admittedly, there is no breakdown yet on how many foreign investors bought.
 Moreover, the RBA prefers to see more capital inflows into business investments.
-Nevertheless, capital inflows towards Australia though bond purchases still benefits the Aussie.
+Nevertheless, capital inflows towards Australia through bond purchases still benefit the Aussie.

 3. Monetary policy stances

 If you can still remember, both the Aussie and the Kiwi got burned in the run-up to the December FOMC statement, despite rallying commodities and the prevalence of risk appetite at the time.